 If you're familiar with American Hero Ron Swanson from Parks and Recreation, I would wager that he probably uses US Mobile.
 You can stay off the data grid, have unlimited talk and text, and you can get a cell signal almost anywhere you go thanks to Verizon's awesome network.
 Take a look at the coverage map below to see how wide a coverage net Verizon casts.

-US Mobile is an mobile virtual network operator (MVNO) which means it uses another carrier’s network to provide cell service–in this case, US Mobile uses Verizon.
+US Mobile is an mobile virtual network operator (MVNO) which means it uses another carrier's network to provide cell service.
+In this case, US Mobile uses Verizon.
 The downside to MVNOs is that your data speeds can get throttled in crowded areas, but hey, no data speeds, no data throttling.
-So basically you get the cheapest access to Verizon’s super-reliable network without the downside of data throttling.
+So basically you get the cheapest access to Verizon's super-reliable network without the downside of data throttling.

 What we don't like

-- Unlimited talk and text for 24 hours
+- Cheap unlimited talk and text

 What we like